Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Related Works

-\textbf{Automated Algorithm Design Driven by LLMs.} The factor mining task shares key similarities with automated algorithm design: both require exploring complex search spaces to discover high-performing and interpretable solutions.
-Recent advancements have leveraged LLMs to automate the design of algorithms and heuristics, particularly for combinatorial optimization.
-For example, the Evolution of Heuristics (EoH) framework \citep{pmlr-v235-liu24bs} combines LLMs with evolutionary computation to generate optimization heuristics autonomously.
-Extending this, the MEoH framework \citep{Yao_Liu_Lin_Lu_Wang_Zhang_2025} introduces multi-objective optimization to balance solution quality and efficiency using a dominance-dissimilarity mechanism for population management.
-Further innovations like ReEvo \citep{ye2024reevo} integrate reflective evolution, where LLMs iteratively critique and refine solutions to enhance reasoning.
-These frameworks demonstrate the promising potential of LLMs to automate the creation of adaptive, high-performance heuristics, which is a capability equally critical for dynamic factor mining in finance.
+\textbf{Automated Algorithm Design Driven by LLMs.} The factor mining problem shares core traits with automated algorithm design, both involving complex, structured search spaces and a demand for interpretable, high-performing solutions.
+Recent work has employed LLMs to automate the discovery of algorithms and heuristics for combinatorial optimization.
+A landmark example is FunSearch~\cite{romeraparedes2024funsearch}, which couples an LLM proposer with an automated evaluator in an evolutionary loop and discovered new mathematical constructions (e.g., for the cap set problem) and improved bin-packing heuristics that surpass the best known human-designed solutions.
+The Evolution of Heuristics (EoH) framework \cite{liu2023algorithmevolutionusinglarge,pmlr-v235-liu24bs} integrates LLMs with evolutionary computation to generate novel optimization heuristics.
+Building on this, MEoH \cite{Yao_Liu_Lin_Lu_Wang_Zhang_2025} introduces multi-objective optimization, using a dominance-dissimilarity mechanism to balance performance and efficiency.
+ReEvo \cite{ye2024reevo} adds reflective evolution, where LLMs iteratively critique and revise their own outputs to improve solution quality.
+These advances highlight LLMs' capacity to generate adaptive, high-quality heuristics: a capability directly relevant to dynamic and interpretable factor generation in quantitative finance.